1 Name of Medicine

 In heavily treatment experienced patients.

-In CAPELLA, 29% (21/72) of patients met the criteria for resistance analyses through Week 52 (HIV-1 RNA ≥ 50 copies/mL at confirmed virologic failure [suboptimal virologic response at Week 4, virologic rebound, or viremia at last visit]) and were analysed for lenacapavir-associated mutation emergence.
-Lenacapavir-associated capsid mutations were found in 11.1% (n=8) of these patients.
-The M66I CA mutation was observed in 8.3% (n=6) of patients, alone or in combination with other lenacapavir-associated capsid mutations including N74D, Q67Q/H/K/N, K70K/N/R/S, T107T/C, and T107A.
-One patient had a K70H CA mutation emerging along with T107T/N, and one patient had emergence of both Q67H and K70R in CA.
+In CAPELLA, 39% (28/72) of participants met the criteria for resistance analyses through Week 156 (HIV-1 RNA ≥ 50 copies/mL at confirmed virologic failure [suboptimal virologic response at Week 4, virologic rebound, or viremia at last visit]) and were analysed for lenacapavir-associated mutation emergence.
+Lenacapavir-associated capsid mutations were found in 19% (n=14) participants.
+The M66I CA mutation was observed in 8% (n=6) of participants, alone or in combination with other lenacapavir-associated capsid mutations including, Q67Q/H//K/N, K70K/N/R/S, N74D/H, A105T, and T107T/A/C. Four participants had emergence of Q67H + K70R in CA with or without A105T and/or T107N.
+One participant had emergence of K70N + N74K +T107T/N, one participant had emergence of N74D alone, one participant had emergence of Q67Q/H alone and one participant had emergence of Q67K + K70H.
+Eight participants with virologic failure had emergent resistance substitutions to components of the optimised background regimen (OBR).

-Phenotypic analyses indicated that the M66I and K70H mutations were associated with an average decrease in lenacapavir susceptibility of 234-fold and 265-fold, respectively, when compared to wild-type.
-The Q67H + K70R CA resistance pattern was associated with a 15-fold decrease in lenacapavir susceptibility compared to wild-type.
+Phenotypic analyses indicated that the M66I and Q67K + K70H mutation patterns were associated with decrease in lenacapavir susceptibility of 234-fold (median) and 167-fold, respectively, in comparison to wild-type.
+The Q67H + K70R + A105T or T107N resistance pattern was associated with an average 195-fold decrease in Sunlenca susceptibility compared to wild-type and Q67H + K70R alone was associated with a 15-fold decrease in Sunlenca susceptibility compared to wild-type.
+The presence of mutations K70N + N74K was associated with a 289-fold decrease in Sunlenca susceptibility compared to wildtype, and the Q67Q/H mutation was associated with a 5.9-fold decrease in Sunlenca susceptibility compared to wild-type.

 Cross resistance.